mycalibration/mycalibration.github.io/docs/index.md

 todo

 Github repo:

-/docs
+- /docs - This documentation
-/json-schema
+- /schema
+  - keller-sensor-data.schema.json  -  The schema describing the JSON data
-/samples
+- /samples
- - json-schema -> C# classes
- - Web API access sample C#
+  - /data-model/ExchangeDataContext.cs - Example of a C# data model that can handle JSON files using the schema.
+  - /api/
+    - /csharp/ - C# sample SW to get data from the myCalibration API
+    - /python/ - Python sample SW to get data from the myCalibration API

 ---